-No system turns out to be full-proof and completely secured in the real world and blockchain is no exception.
+All systems have vulnerabilities in the real world, and blockchain is no exception.
 With the ever-growing popularity of cryptocurrency trading, there comes a risk of security breaches and attacks.
-The crypto world has experienced several attacks and thefts which caused considerable loss of funds.
+The crypto world has experienced several attacks and thefts on exchanges and wallets which caused a considerable loss of funds.
 The largest bitcoin exchange, Mt.
 Gox, was hacked in early 2014 where bitcoins valued at approximately €460 million were stolen by hackers [9].
-This incident forced them to file for bankruptcy.
+This incident forced Mt.
+Gox to file for bankruptcy.
 In January 2018, it was reported that NEM tokens worth $533 million were stolen from Tokyo-based exchange Coinchek [10].
-Some of the major Bitcoin hacks are listed in Table 3.1 [11]
+Some of the largest Bitcoin hacks are listed in Table 3.1 [11].

 Table 3.1.
 Major Bitcoin heists [11].
+NEED TO REPEAT THE HEADINGS ON THE SECOND PAGE OR MOVE THIS TO JUST ONE PAGE